 Book Your Next Vacation with a Local Travel Agent

 Using a travel agent might seem like a service reserved for older travelers, but they are here to serve anyone that wants to take a vacation.
-Many of them are facing crippling challenges with their business as travel bans widen.
+Many have faced crippling challenges with their business over the past year.
 If you know someone who is a travel agent, let them help you book your next vacation.
 They can often get you great rates and they earn a commission without costing you anything extra.
-Local Jacksonville businesses like World Travel Outpost are happy to help you book everything from your post COVID-19 Disney trip to summer cruise.
+Local Jacksonville businesses like World Travel Outpost are happy to help you book everything from your next Disney trip or summer getaway.

 Shop Local Authors & Bookstores for Entertainment

-Yes, the libraries are closed, but even if you have to order online, there are lots of local Jacksonville authors you can support just by shopping from your couch.
+Yes, our libraries are great, but there are lots of local Jacksonville authors you can support just by shopping from your couch.
 Better yet, if there’s something specific you’re looking for give Chamblin Bookmine or The BookMark a call and see if they can find it for you.
-Then you can swing by and pick it up without having to spend time shopping at the store.
+There are lots of great independent bookstores in Jacksonville to choose from.

 Start thinking now about your next family photo session, hair cut, blow out or date night and then make a reservation or book a session.
-Help your favorite small businesses fill up the calendar so they know there will money coming in after social distancing passes.
-Experiences make great gifts once social distancing is over.
+Help your favorite small businesses fill up the calendar so they know there will money coming in throughout the year.
+Experiences make great gifts and give everyone a chance to get out of the house.

 Send your Favorite Local Small Business an Encouraging Note